fleschutz/talk2windows/README.md

 🔧 Installation
 ---------------
 1. Download and install *Serenade* from https://serenade.ai/ (during installation no plugin and no programming language need to be selected).
+Afterward, close *Serenade*.
 2. Download *talk2windows* (click green button) und unzip it somewhere.
 3. Open *Windows PowerShell (Administrator)* and execute: `Set-ExecutionPolicy RemoteSigned` to allow execution of PowerShell scripts.
 4. Open *Windows PowerShell* and execute: `./export.ps1` in the unzipped *talk2windows* folder.